davidcosc/davidos/README.md

 ## 3 Interacting with the system

-At the core of any computer system lies the central processing uint (CPU).
+At the core of any computer system lies the central processing unit (CPU).
 Its job is to execute instructions of our programs.
 This includes handling arithmetic, logic and control operations as well as I/O operations to interact with all the other devices in our system.

 Physically the CPU can talk to other devices in the system, by sending or receiving data in form of "electrical signals".
 To do so it uses one or more buses.

-In computer architecture a bus is a communication system that transfers data between components inside a computer.
+In computer architecture a bus is a communication system that transfers data between components inside a computer, or between computers.
 For simplicity we can think of a bus as parallel electrical wires/lines with multiple hardware connections.

 ![parallel-wire](./images/parallel-wire.png)